codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ## Installation

 The OpenBSD install process was not complicated from what I remember.
-Within around fifteen minutes or so you should have a machine that boots into OpenBSD.
+Within around fifteen minutes or so we should have a machine that boots into OpenBSD.

 ## Maintenance